bobleesj/learn-swift-with-bob/RESOURCES.md

 | [5 Reasons I Fell in Love with Swift] | Oc 22, 2016 | Medium |

 ### Soft Skills
+How I received a number of freelance jobs.

 |      Name     |       Date      |     Source    |
 |---------------|---------------|---------------|
 | [My 4 Step Formula to Goal Execution] | Dec 15, 2016 | LinkedIn |